Proxxc29/Hate-Speech-Detection/README.md

 # HateSpeechDetection
-It can classify a random tweeter comments as well as random comment as hate speech or not Install first pip install all dependancies which are listed in requirements.txt Run app.py and the web app will be locally hosted.
+It can classify a random twitter comments as well as random comment as hate speech or not Install first pip install all dependancies which are listed in requirements.txt Run app.py and the web app will be locally hosted.
 You can insert any message to check wherther it is bullying / Hate speech or not or you can fetch any randwom tweet.

-For accessing random tweeter tweets you first have to create your own tweeter API from tweeter account and then you ahe to copy paste your credentials to randomtweet.py file so you can access any random tweets.
+For accessing random twitter tweets you first have to create your own tweeter API from tweeter account and then you ahe to copy paste your credentials to randomtweet.py file so you can access any random tweets.

 For Live Demo you can go to